SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc_help.rst

 analysis tool we consider various one dimensional projections of the full correlation function, labelled :math:`\Gamma_1` and :math:`\Gamma_3` .

-The :math:`\Gamma_1` projection corresponds to a one dimnensional system oriented perpend

-system with planar symmetry,
-i.e. a system comprising planar layers stacked on top of each other.
-When the layers form a periodic structure, we say it is an ideal laminar structure.

-The :math:`\Gamma_3` projection corresponds to particles in solution where one observes an average over all orientations.
+The :math:`\Gamma_1` projection looks at changes in a single direction perpendicular to the beam, with the other directions being averaged.
+The direction is typically selected by hand from a 2D measurement prior to analysis.
+Theoretically, the correlation function will be fully recoved as long as the system being looked at is truly one dimensional and properly aligned.
+However, one must remember the constraints of a small angle scattering experiment, we only measure a small range of momentum transfer, and extrapolate the rest, as such the extrapolation steps must be appropriate for the system.
+This is in addition to the usual considerations of resultion and systematic measurement error.

+The :math:`\Gamma_3` projection is motivated by a system of monodisperse, randomly oriented particles in dilute suspension, such that there is no spatial correlations between particles.
-It is the same system as is described by the Debye equation, and the calculation used to obtain :math:`\Gamma_3` is essentially its inverse.
+It is the kind of system described by the Debye equation.
-:math:`\Gamma_3` is sometimes referred to as the three dimensional correlation function, despite it being being one dimensional.
+Just as is the case with :math:`\Gamma_1`, as long as one truely has this kind of system, and with caveats about extrapolation and experimental constraints, one should be able to fully recover the correlation function.

 More formally...